numlims/numlims.github.io/readme.md

 ## update this

-to add a new api doc or to update the doc for one of the programs contained here:
+to update the doc for one of the programs contained here or to add doc for a new program:

 clone this repo and place it in your home as `numlims.github.io` (if you chose a different name adjust the path in the following steps).